How to Break 90 in Golf Consistently – The 20 Proven Tips for Better Scores

 When you visit the golf driving range, avoid continually hitting shots without a plan in place.

-Simply hitting golf shots is really more of a form of exercise than it is an actual attempt at getting better at golf.
+Simply hitting golf shots is more of an exercise than an actual attempt to improve your golf game.

 Learn How to Scramble